John Rippon: Life

-Rippon also edited the Baptist Annual Register for 12 years.
+Rippon edited the Baptist Annual Register for 12 years.
 He was considered the foremost authority on the hymns of Isaac Watts.
-Rippon's Selection of hymns were used by the congregation until 1866 when Spurgeon produced an update called "Our Own Hymn Book" which borrowed much from Rippon and Watts.
+Rippon's Selection of hymns were used by the congregation until 1866 when Spurgeon produced an update called "Our Own Hymn Book".
+Spurgeon’s book borrowed much from Rippon and Watts, as well as writers such as Ralph Erskine, Horatius Bonar and William Cowper.
 Like John Gill, he looked for a large scale conversion of the Jews at the end of the age.

 At the time of his death, he was working on a book commemorating those buried in London's Dissenter cemetery, Bunhill Fields, where he himself was buried.

+His younger brother, Thomas Rippon, served as the Chief Cashier of the Bank of England from 1829 to 1835.